hohotang/LearnOpenGL/README.txt

 build your own GLFW, Assimp
-put it in include and lib
+put Assimp in include and lib in file Assimp